 });

-// Your code blocks here while the provider runs the loop internally.
+// Your code blocks here.
+Provider is running the loop internally.

-[2] Provider connects to your MCP server, runs the tool, gets JSON
+// [2] Provider: connects to MCP server, runs tool, gets JSON

-[4] Goal gate: no further tool calls -> return response to client
+// [4] Goal gate: no further tool calls -> return to client

 Example: Web search agent (managed, serial tools)